 Listening to that audio book together opened up all kinds of conversations with the girls about how to keep a home tidy and organized.

-Sure, much of it probably went way over their heads, but this showed me that they were, indeed, ready for audio books–and, just maybe, this could be one way we could enjoy read-aloud books together!
+Sure, much of it probably went way over their heads.
+Still, this showed me that they were, indeed, ready for audio books.
+And, just maybe, this could be one way we could enjoy read-aloud books together!

 I then opted to look for more audio books in the children’s section of the library.